From the Glance website:

 - If you do not yet have Glance installed, click on the Set up screen sharing button.
 This button is shown to Facilitators and Presenters while in a meeting.

-You only have to do this once; the next time you share your screen, you can just click on Share screen.
+You only have to do this once; the next time you share your screen using this browser, you can just click on Share screen.

 - You should then see the Success window.
 Click Close to return to your meeting.

 - Once you have Glance installed, you will see the Share screen button.Click it to launch, and confirm that you're ready to start broadcasting your screen when the Glance pop-up dialog appears.
 From now on, you can share your screen by following this step only.